dream-faster/fold/README.md

 ## Limitations

-- No intermittent time series support, very limited support for non-continuous time series.
+- No intermittent time series support, very limited support for non- time series.
 - No multi-step ahead forecasts.
 If you want to forecast multiple steps ahead, transform `y` to aggregate the change over the forecasting horizon you're interested in.
 - No hierarchical time series support.